Particular/docs.particular.net/transports/azure-service-bus/legacy/migration.md

 ## Namespace validation

 To proceed with migration, it's recommended to verify Azure Service Bus namespaces support the migration feature.
-Verification steps are described [here](https://github.com/Particular/NServiceBus.AzureServiceBus/issues/810).
+See [verification steps for migration](https://github.com/Particular/NServiceBus.AzureServiceBus/issues/810).

 All namespaces used for development, testing, and production should be validated prior to migration taking place.